Mary "Polly" (Younkin) Weimer was born on March 12, 1821 in Somerset County, PA, the daughter of Henry and Elizabeth "Betsy" (Weimer) Younkin.

 With an eye toward even more growth, he sold his interest in the Sanner & Benford store and relocated to Pittsburgh in 1866, at a time of national promise following the end of the Civil War.
 He joined a partnership with Capt.
 John H. Boyts and William Ogden to sell queensware, a type of fine Wedgwood pottery that was cream in coloring.

-After three years, however, John sold his interest to William N. Ogden and they moved back to Somerset where John operated a railroad supply store in Ursina.
+After three years, however, John sold his interest to William N. Ogden and the Knables moved back to Somerset County.
+For a few years, John operated a railroad supply store in Ursina.
 In 1871, he bought out the assets of Michael A. Sanner of the Sanner & Patton business and operated it for a year until destroyed by the Great Fire of 1872.

 They were members of the Reformed Church.
 In November 1876, at the Fourth Annual Fair of the Somerset County Agricultural Society, Polly was honored for her knit stockings, grape jelly and tomato jelly, while daughter Martha was cited for her siberian crab jelly and pickles, and daughter Ida for her apple jelly.